sudha93/POStagger/README.txt

-This code implements Parts of Speech tagger .
-Penn Tree bank corpus is used.
+This implements a Parts of Speech tagger for English.
+Penn Tree bank corpus is used for training.